RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-hashes-crdb.md

 the field value.
 See "String Data Type in CRDBs" and "String Data Type with Counter Value in CRDBs" for more details.

-Here is an example of an "add wins" case
+Here is an example of an "add wins" case:

 |  **Time** | **CRDB Instance1** | **CRDB Instance2** |
 |  ------: | :------: | :------: |